arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 -   Note that local zones too can be fed to the DNS mixer from an (internal) partial master.

+There is also some need to facilitate external processes.

 -   We should integrate a Pulley Backend to add and remove ACL rules.
 This means that the API needed for ACL rule changes needs rules to add and remove tuples of zone, sublabels, and a formal text with further constraints to elements.
 The API must support a transactional context for such ACL changes.

+-   We need to add and remove output zones as well as partial masters and partial masters' zones.